nfxbeats/SonicDNA/README.md

 - Right-click actions to play, reveal, open, copy the full path, or copy the filename
 - CSV export of the current ranked results
-- Popup Similarity Weights editor for Body/Pitch, Attack, Decay, Brightness, Timbre, Noise/Distortion, and Duration, with persisted kick defaults and Reset Defaults
+- Popup Similarity Weights editor for Body/Pitch, Attack, Decay, Brightness, Timbre, Noise/Distortion, and Duration, with the persisted Closest default and Reset Defaults
 - Persistent folders, window geometry, result count, and preview volume

 The application uses `sonicdna-logo.png` as its runtime icon.
 The PNG is the cross-platform